 VyprVPN’s support could use improvement.
 It has a knowledgebase, but it’s not great.
 There’s also live chat and email, which are available 24/7, but with either of those, the help is brief.
 Read our VyprVPN review for more on that.

-VyprVPN offers three plans, though you’re better off opting for the three-year plan as it works out cheaper in the long run.
+VyprVPN offers a monthly and yearly plan, though you’re better off opting for the yearly plan as it works out cheaper in the long run.
 You can use the 30-day money-back guarantee to decide if you like it.

 - Gets into Netflix